canfar/openstack-sandbox/CANFAR2OpenStack.md

 ## Prerequisites

 The test environment for this work is the Cybera Rapid Access Cloud (http://www.cybera.ca/projects/cloud-resources/rapid-access-cloud/).
 Modifications to CANFAR VMs are made using an Ubuntu 14.04 provisioning VM running on the Cybera RAC (to obtain root access).
-The modified images ware then uploaded using **glance** from this provisioning VM, and finally executed for testing purposes from the **OpenStack dashboard**.
+The modified images are then uploaded using **glance** from this provisioning VM, and finally executed for testing purposes from the **OpenStack dashboard**.
 For further details on how it was used, see https://github.com/canfar/openstack-sandbox#cybera-test-environment.

 A software suite called **libguestfs** is used to modify VMs.
 It provides a number of tools (especially **guestfish**) that are scriptable.
 To install on an Ubuntu system:
 ```